-There were no material costs charged through the Statement of Comprehensive Income in respect of related parties during the financial year ended 30 June 2022, (2021: nil).
-Other related party income of £15,000 was received in the year (2021: 15,000).
-This was received from Hardy Plc, a company of which Mike Bretherton is a director and which also has the same controlling shareholder as Sarossa.
+There were no material costs charged through the Statement of Comprehensive Income in respect of related parties during the financial year ended 30 June 2023, (2022: nil).
+Other related party income of £15,000 was received in the year (2022: 15,000) from Hardy Plc, a company of which Mike Bretherton is a director and which also has the same controlling shareholder as Sarossa.
 The other income fee received was in respect of financial and operational support provided to Hardy Plc.
-No amounts remained outstanding at the year end (2021: nil outstanding).
+No amounts remained outstanding at the year end (2022: nil outstanding).